-Savannah Arts Seniors march into a new school year
+Savannah Arts seniors march into a new school year

-Parents line up with signs, filled with pictures of their child, and cheer as the students are lead into the building by Principal Gif Lockley.
+On Monday, parents lined up with signs, filled with pictures of their child, and cheered as the students were led into the building by Principal Gif Lockley.

 Also in attendance was Superintendent Dr. Ann Levett who said what an important time it is for these students and what a great tradition the parade is.

-“It’s just a proud feeling to know that we’ve made it through 12 years,” says Telecia Turner, another Savannah Arts Academy parent who also helped organize this year’s parade.
+“It’s just a proud feeling to know that we’ve made it through 12 years,” said Telecia Turner, another parent who also helped organize this year’s parade.

-“I just hope everyone really enjoys this day and this year and all the work they’ve put in to make this year successful,” says Graham.
+“I just hope everyone really enjoys this day and this year and all the work they’ve put in to make this year successful,” said Graham.

 The morning festivities ended with parents hanging up the signs they made for their children in the cafeteria.